-9. Electricity connections reduce emissions and noise pollution
+9. Onshore power supply reduce emissions and noise pollution

-The port is equipped to allow vessels to connect to electricity, so that they do not need to use their auxiliary engines at the quayside.
+The port is equipped to allow vessels to connect to onshore power supply, so that they do not need to use their auxiliary engines at the quayside.
 This reduces emissions and noise pollution.

 10. Waste recycling on the esplanade and inside the terminal